[ Printer Friendly Version ] [ Report Abuse ]

 I chuckle, managing an amused: “Yes, please!” in my defence, she wouldn’t have taken any other answer anyway.

 “Come on then.”
 She takes my hand and pulls me into a supermarket, making a big deal out of pushing a coin into a trolley.

-Lily is pushing the trolley around, stuffing it with all kinds of vegetables.
+Lily is pushing the trolley around, stuffing it with all kinds of vegetables and not a single tin cans.
 I’m trailing behind her, not knowing what to do.
-I don’t know how to prepare those things.
-I can make eggs and boil water, but that’s as far as it goes.
+I don’t know how to prepare half those things.
+I can make eggs and boil water, but that’s as far as it goes with me.
 I confess my lack of cooking skills, Lily rolls her eyes at me… again.

 “Tell you what,” She says seriously.
-“I’ll teach you some very easy, very nice recipes with these.”
+“I’ll teach you some very basic, but nice recipes with these.”
 She points at the vegetables.
-“Then you can eat something healthy when I’m not around to cook for you.”
+“Then you can eat something healthy when I’m not around, you can keep them in a freezer box.
+You have one of those righ?”
 Again that mischievous smile.
-It lights up her face like the sun, her eyes sparkle when she looks like that.
-It’s amazing.
+I nod.

 “Okay.”
 I grin, I just can’t say no to her.

-Okay, this is serious business, I am nervous to open the door to my flat.
+Okay, back to serious business, I am nervous to open the door to my flat.
 You know, I hadn’t really thought of anyone visiting me and it’s not really clean or tidy.
-But….
+Well...
 Okay, it’s a mess.
 There are dirty dishes in the sink, books and papers scattered over the living room floor and there’s some kind of crisis going on in the bin.
 I‘m not superman, okay.

-Lily doesn’t pay any attention to it, which I consider as very impressive.
+Lily doesn’t pay any attention to it, which I consider a very impressive trade.
 She just sets to work on the bit of kitchen counter that is free of dirty tea mugs and empty milk jugs.
-It’s a tiny space, but still.
+It’s a tiny space, but she can handle it.